Matteo Piano

 Matteo Piano (born 24 October 1990) is an Italian volleyball player, a member of Italy men's national volleyball team and Revivre Milano.
 Matteo Piano has a standing reach of 209 cm.
 He was silver medalist at the 2016 Olympics and the 2015 World Cup, silver medalist at the European Championship 2013, and bronze medalist of the World League (2013, 2014).

 Career

 National team

-He debuted with the Italy men's national volleyball team in 2013.
+Piano debuted with the Italy men's national volleyball team in 2013.
 In 2013 Italy, including Piano, won bronze medal of World League.
 In the same year he achieved silver medal of European Championship.
 In 2014 he and his Italian teammates won bronze of World League held in Florence, Italy.
 He was also part of the team that won the silver medal in the 2016 Summer Olympics and in the 2017 FIVB Volleyball Men's World Grand Champions Cup.